Seafile Server

 What should I do if none of the fixes work?

 If all else fails, contact Proton VPN support with your device model, Android version, car model, and a list of tested servers.
 You may need a workaround or a different VPN approach.
-Nordvpn not working with Channel 4heres how to fix it and other VPN tips for Channel 4 UK
+Is 1password a vpn what you need to know for better online security

 Sources: